aosabook/500lines/cluster/CHAPTER.rst

 Users of this library will depend on its correctness, so it's important to structure the code so that we can see -- and test -- its correspondance to the specification.
 Complex protocols can exhibit complex failures, too, so we will build support for reproducing and debugging rare failures.

+The implementation in this chapter is proof-of-concept code: enough to demonstrate that the core concept is practical, but without all of the mundane equipment required for use in production.
+However, the code is structured so that such equipment can be added later with minimal changes to the core implementation.

+Let's get started.

 Types and Constants
 -------------------